thesushilsharma/Zodiac/README.md

 ## Prerequisites

+- VS Code or any Code editor
 - Node.js installed on your machine
-- npm or yarn package manager
+- npm package manager
+- To make API requests, you can use either the Postman or Thunder client extension in VS Code.

 ## Installation